-В.3 Progress Report.
-Include a report on the progress the PHA has made in meeting the goals and objectives described in the previous 5-Year Plan.
-B.4 Violence Against Women Act (VAWA) Goals.
-Provide a statement of the PHA's goals, activities objectives, policies, or programs that will enable the PHA to serve the needs of child and adult victims of domestic violence, dating violence, sexual assault, or stalking.
-VAWA- AHA is acting in full accordance with the Violence Against Women Act (VAWA) AHA will revise their written VAWA plan to ensure physical safety of victims of actual or threatened domestic violence, or stalking who are assisted by the AHA.
+VAWA - AHA is acting in full accordance with the Violence Against Women Act (VAWA) AHA will revise their written VAWA plan to ensure physical safety of victims of actual or threatened domestic violence, or stalking who are assisted by the AHA.
 This will include brokering and/or referring families to Equinox, Crime Victims Assistance Programs, and/or NYS Family Court system for further support.
 AHA will provide and maintain housing opportunities for victim through a collaborative effort which may include law enforcement authorities, victim service providers to promote the safety and well-being of victims of actual or threated domestic violence, dating violence, and stalking.
 AHA staff has received training about the protections afforded to VAWA and are aware of various circumstances in which tenants may need to be reminded of their protections.
 AHA also provides all tenants with information about VAWA at the time of admission and at annual reviews and notices of denial of assistance or lease termination.
-Tenant seeking such protections are encouraged to complete Form HUD 50056 as well as seek further redress from local court system to support the bifurcation of the lease when the alleged perpetrator is a member of the lessee's household.
-B.5 Significant Amendment or Modification.
-Provide a statement on the criteria used for determining a significant amendment or modification to the 5-Year Plan.
-B.6 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the 5-Year PHA Plan?
-Y N Contribution by State of Leaf Officials. В.7 Certification by State or Local Officials.
-Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+Tenant seeking such protections are encouraged to complete Form HUD 50056 as well as seek further redress from local agencies within service area and/or jurisdiction.